-Kuroilers chicken is a dual-purpose breed producing meat and eggs, can live on a diet of kitchen and agricultural waste, and produce around 200 eggs per year whereas native Tanzanian hens lay only 40 per year.
+Kuroiler chicken is a dual-purpose breed producing meat and eggs, can live on a diet of kitchen and agricultural waste, and produce around 200 eggs per year whereas native Tanzanian hens lay only 40 eggs per year.
 The meat yield per bird of Kuroilers is also greater; males weigh approximately 3.5 kg and females about 2.5 kg whereas the native male bird weighs 2.5 kg and females 1.2 kg.
 Due to its unique genetic features, the Kuroiler is resistant to diseases.
 The kuroiler chick is a potential bio-converter of no cost agricultural, household and natural waste abundant in villages into human protein food and substantial incomes for rural households.

 - High resistance to common diseases

 - Heat tolerance

 - Low input – feed cost, shelter, labour

 - Kuroiler is dual purpose bird meat and eggs

 - Kuroiler give high yield vs local birds(meat & eggs)